 Why are the holidays sometimes difficult?

 There are many reason why people find the holidays stressful and overwhelming.
-There's a lot of pressure at this time of year to be happy all of the time.
-This is especially true if you have excitable children who are looking forward to their yearly visit from Santa Clause.
+There’s a lot of pressure at this time of year to be happy all of the time, especially if you have excitable children who are looking forward to their yearly visit from Santa Clause.
 This also links to the issues surrounding gift buying.
-There is a lot of pressure to buy great gifts for all of the people in your life.
-This can often lead to money struggles.
+There is a lot of pressure to buy great gifts for all of the people in your life, and this can often lead to money struggles.
 People may also feel pressure to see all of their friends and family around the Christmas season.
 This can be especially difficult if you have a large family or if you have a lot of close friends.
 With all the pressures surrounding the holiday season, people can quite often become very overwhelmed and stressed and may find it difficult to get through it.

 How can a holiday survival guide help you?